• Skip to primary navigation

 Plain dry breadcrumbs and Panko breadcrumbs work just as well in this recipe as the Ritz cracker crumbs.

-• I like using frozen broccoli florets in this recipe because it's something that I generally have on hand.
-One thing that I tend to do, however, is to trim the frozen florets to roughly the same size and cut off any tough stalks.
+• I like using frozen broccoli florets in this recipe because I generally have them on hand.
+One thing that I tend to do, however, is to trim the frozen florets to roughly the same size for even cooking and cut off any tough stalks.

 • Some years back, I made the mistake of purchasing frozen broccoli instead of frozen broccoli florets.
 I ended up with a bag of mostly tough broccoli stalks.
 Do yourself a favor and spend the extra money on the florets.